Most people understand information faster and better when it’s presented visually.

 But what if creating professional-quality visuals and videos to communicate was — in many cases — actually easier than typing out a long and boring email?

-And, best of all, remote communication isn’t just better for your employees — it’s better for your business.
+And, best of all, asynchronous communication isn’t just better for your employees — it’s better for your business.
 You’ll increase productivity, have fewer mistakes, and eliminate feedback loops.

 Plus, your employees will be more engaged than ever.